 SCREENING

-Cambodia has the highest rate of cervical cancer in Asia.
-It is the number one cause of cancer related death in women under 50 years old.
+In Cambodia, cervical cancer is the number one cause of cancer related death in women under 50 years old.
 Yet, this cancer is almost completely preventable with proper training and screening!
-We teach the Cambodian medical staff of MMCC cost effective methods of cervical cancer screening that are quick and cost effective, therefore available for our poor and rural patients.
+We teach the Cambodian medical staff cost effective methods of cervical cancer screening that are quick and cost effective, therefore available for poor and rural patients.

 TRAINING